mobxjs/mobx/docs/best/store.md

     // Update this Todo with information from the server. updateFromJson(json) {
-        // Make sure our changes aren't sent back to the server. this.autoSave = false
+        this.autoSave = false // Prevent sending of our changes back to the server. this.completed = json.completed
-        this.completed = json.completed
         this.task = json.task
         this.author = this.store.authorStore.resolveAuthor(json.authorId)